• Skip to primary navigation

 Don’t get caught playing silly “team building” games.

-Don’t get caught playing silly team building games.
+Don’t get caught playing silly team-building games.

-Folks, it has happened again.
 I am happy to report, for the umpteenth time, another group of wonderful leaders in a huge international company is now convinced that real team building beats silly team bonding games.
-They embraced our practical, real-world team building process – Right-Minded Teamwork.
+They embraced our practical, real-world team-building process – Right-Minded Teamwork.

-Here is the Short Story and Proof.
+Here is the Short Story and Proof

-Recently, I facilitated a team building workshop for an integrated project management team of 35 leaders.
+Recently, I facilitated a team-building workshop for an integrated project management team of 35 leaders.
 They led a team of 100+ teammates.

 The team consisted of teammates from two multinational organizations: the customer and the contractor.
 The project size was in the hundreds of millions of US Dollars.